 Locally, the trend has been largely the same, with many users reporting instances not just of brutal rejections and catfishing, but of outright discrimination — “bawal chubs” “strictly no to effems” “bawal halata” “masc only” “discreet for discreet lang” — from fellow uh, Grindr-ellas.

-But for all their flaws however, there are good things that come from gay dating and hookup apps.
+But for all their flaws however, there are good things that come from gay dating and hookup apps, one of which is the establishment of communities.

 In a column published in Queer publication .Them, Chevez writes: “Grindr is a great option for newly poz youth to find support when they have nobody to tell, no parent they can trust.
 By giving users the option to seek guys who identify as poz or are interested in those who do, Grindr lets you speak with strangers before you can tell your friends.”